How to Use the man command in Linux

 $man [option] [section] keyword

-The following table lists some common options of the man command.
+The following table lists essential options of the man command.

 Option Description